-Notes to the Financial Statement NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES The responsibility for the financial statement, the internal control structure, and compliance with laws and regulations belongs to management of the North Dakota Milk Marketing Board.
+Notes to the Financial Statement NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES The responsibility for the financial statement, the internal control structure, and compliance with laws and regulations belongs to management of the North Dakota North Dakota Milk Marketing Board.
 A summary of the significant accounting policies follows: A. Reporting Entity For financial reporting purposes, the North Dakota Milk Marketing Board includes all funds, programs, and activities over which it is financially accountable.
 The North Dakota Milk Marketing Board does not have any component units as defined by the Government Accounting Standards Board.
 The North Dakota Milk Marketing Board is part of the state of North Dakota as a reporting entity.
-The North Dakota Milk Marketing Board was established by North Dakota Century Code (NDCC), chapter 4.1-26, and is responsible for supervising, investing, and regulating every segment of the state's dairy industry.
-The North Dakota Milk Marketing Board may act as a mediator or arbitrator to settle any controversy or issue among or between dairy farmers, processors, distributors, retailers, or consumers if the controversy or issue pertains to the production, transportation, processing, storage, distribution, or sale of milk products or frozen dairy products.
+The North Dakota Milk Marketing Board was established by North Dakota Century Code (NDCC), chapter 4.1-26,and is responsible for supervising, investing, and regulating every segment of the state's dairy industry.
+The North Dakota Milk Marketing Board may act as a mediator or arbitrator to settle any controversy or issue among or between dairy farmers, processors, distributors, retailers, or consumers if the controversy or issues pertain to the production, transportation, processing, storage, distribution, or sale of milk products or frozen dairy products.
 The Milk Marketing Board receives its funding through an assessment levied upon all licensed processors of not more than eighteen cents per hundredweight on all milk products or frozen dairy products sold in the state of North Dakota.
 The Milk Marketing Board operates on a continuing appropriation and received no funding from the State Legislature.
 B. Reporting Structure The financial statement includes all activities of the reporting entity as defined above.
-These activities are funded from the North Dakota Milk Marketing Board's milk marketing fund.
-C. Basis of Presentation North Dakota Century Code section 4.1-44-04 requires certain commodity promotion groups to prepare a report for the legislative assembly.
+These activities are funded from the North Dakota Milk Marketing Board's milk marketing fund The comparative statement of revenues and expenditures is a combined statement to give the users an overview of the agency's activity.
+C. Basis of Presentation North Dakota Century Code 4.1-44-04 requires certain commodity promotion groups to prepare a report for the legislative assembly.
 As part of this report the applicable commodity groups are required to prepare a single-page uniform statement of revenues and expenditures.
 Revenues and expenditures on the comparative statement of revenues and expenditures are reported on the modified accrual basis of accounting which is generally accepted accounting principles (GAAP) for governmental fund types.
 Under the modified accrual basis of accounting revenues are recognized when susceptible to accrual (i.e. measurable and available).
 Measurable means the amount can be determined, available means due and collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
 Revenues are considered available if they are collected within a year after fiscal year end.
 Expenditures are recorded when goods or services are received.
 Exceptions include: principal and interest expenditures which are recorded when due and compensated absences which are recorded when paid.
 D. GAAP Reporting Differences GAAP financial statements would include a balance sheet.
 GAAP financial statements would also provide additional note disclosures.
-NOTE 2 - OTHER SIGNIFICANT ITEMS The North Dakota Milk Marketing Board has cash and investment reserves of \$170,456 as of June 30, 2018.
-Based on the average monthly expenditures for fiscal year 2018, this amount represents approximately seven months of expenditures.
-North Dakota Century Code section 4.1-26-27 states the North Dakota Milk Marketing Board shall levy an assessment upon all licensed processors of not more than \$.18 per hundredweight.
-Effective January 1, 2016, the North Dakota Milk Marketing Board approved increasing the assessment to \$.16 per hundredweight.
+NOTE 2 - OTHER SIGNIFICANT ITEMS The Council has cash and investment reserves of \$162,496 and \$141,298 at June 30, 2020, and June 30, 2019 respectively.
+Based on the average monthly expenditures for fiscal year 2020 and 2019, this amount represents approximately 8.56 and 5.61 months of expenditures, respectively.